KDHD COACHING & ACADEMIC CONSULTING

 Academic & Professional Life

-Her neurodivergent brain fueled her creativity, energy, curiosity, and passion for understanding how people learn—particularly how sleep, stress, and environmental factors influence academic performance.
+Her neurodivergent brain fueled her creativity, energy, curiosity, and passion for understanding how people learn, particularly how sleep, stress, and environmental factors influence academic performance.

-Katherine earned a Bachelor of Science in Psychology and Neuroscience from University of Maryland, College Park.
+Katie earned a Bachelor of Science in Psychology and Neuroscience from the University of Maryland, College Park.
 During her undergraduate studies, she served as a research assistant in several psychology and neuroscience labs, where she deepened her interest in cognitive science and education.
-She went on to complete a Master’s in Social Ecology at University of California, Irvine, where her graduate research explored how sleep, stress, and educational technologies impact learning across the lifespan.
+She also joined the Beta Sigma Chapter of Delta Gamma in the Spring 2017 semester, where she held multiple leadership positions in addition to her academic and extracurricular commitments.

 Picture